Quetzal-framework/quetzal-CRUMBS/_sources/2-gbif.rst.txt

 * presence points (*retrieved from the Global Biodiversity Information Facility*)
 * pseudo-absence points (*generated from the presence points and the CHELSA Digital Elevation Model*).

+That is why you need GBIF: it's a cheap, easy way to have access to presence data.

 Why a scripted approach?
 ------------------------